alexdevero/alex-devero-blog/__drafts__/draft--usereducer.md

 ## The syntax of useReducer hook

-The useReducer hook accepts three parameters.
+The React useReducer hook accepts three parameters.
 First two parameters are required.
 These two are the `reducer` and `state`.
 The `reducer` is the reducer function we discussed above.
 The `state` is any initial state value.
 This is the same initial state you know from working with `useState` hook.

 Aside to these two, the useReducer hooks also accepts third, optional parameter.
 This parameter is `initializer`.
 This `initializer` allows you to initialize the state lazily with a function.
 The result returned by this function becomes the initial state value.